RedZapdos123/ElectronicsProjects/README.md

-# THe Electronics Projects' Repository
+# The Electronics Projects' Repository

 ## This repository has been made:
 - To store my projects involving programming a mictrocontroller.